syseleven/grav-docs-syseleven-stack/pages/04.Reference/07.dns/docs.en.md

 ### Manage zones and recordsets

 A `zone` object represents a DNS Zone, e.g. your domain name and your subdomain names.
-If you want to use the SysEleven Stack DNS service for your domain, you need to delegate it to our DNS servers. <Link to how-to>
+If you want to use the SysEleven Stack DNS service for your domain, you need to delegate it to our DNS servers.

 A `recordset` object represents DNS records.
 One recordset usually consists of a name (e.g. `example.com.` or `www.example.com.`). a type (e.g. `A` for IPv4 records) and one or more records (e.g. `10.0.0.1` and `10.0.0.2`).